Measures of risk and what they mean

 (Fatal crashes + serious injury crashes) / number of years of data

-Personal Risk is a measure of the danger to each individual using the state highway being assessed.
+Personal Risk is a measure of the danger to each individual using the state highway being assessed, as described in the equation below:

 Personal Risk